 3. When should a line of credit be opened?

 Only you can decide whether you should take out a line of credit.
 It is best to only use credit when you absolutely need it.
 If there is something you want, opposed to something you need, you should still pay for these with money you have saved.
 Treating your line of credit as a loan will ensure you are using it responsibly.
 You will need to find a payment plan that suits your budget while paying the debt in a reasonable amount of time.
 If you find yourself using it to pay for everyday purchases such as groceries and gas, it won’t take long to reach your maximum credit limit, and this could cause debt issues down the road.

 4. Is there anything to be cautious about?

-- Be Cautious.
-There is a new line of credit product being offered at payday loan establishments.
-This product is often promoted as a way to help people rebuild their credit rating.
+Payday loan establishments are offering a new line of credit product.
+It is promoted to help people rebuild their credit rating.
 These specific lines of credit have very high fees and interest rates associated with them.
-Yes they do report to the credit reporting agencies, but rebuilding your credit rating this way may come at a very high price.
+Although they will report to the credit reporting agencies, there are much better alternatives to rebuild your credit rating out there.